smason/mdipp/docs/install.md

 CUDA, there are some commented sections that work for my various configurations.

-## Building MDI++ ##

-Should you not want to build with CUDA support, you can set the preprocessor macro `ncuda`, for example:

-    $ make ncuda=1

-The makefiles also support `opt` for turning optimisations, due to optimisations within Eigen it is strongly recommended to build with this options when analysing larger datasets:

-    $ make opt=1

-the `ncuda` and `opt` flags can both be passed to turn off CUDA support while turning on compiler optimisations.

 ## OS X ##

 There are a variety of package managers available under OS X, common